 Best Rice Cooker Review

-Rice Cooker Fetish aims to be the largest and most comprehensive rice cooker review, reference and rice cooker buying guide online.
-If you are considering buying a rice cooker, we hope the rice cooker reviews and information provided here helps you in choosing the best rice cooker to suit your needs.
+Rice Cooker Fetish aims to be the largest and most comprehensive rice cooker review, reference and buying guide online.
+If you are considering buying a rice cooker, we hope the reviews and information provided here helps you in choosing the best steamer to suit your needs.
 We also have a rice cooker buying guide review.
-There are so many types of rice steamers and cookers, coming in different sizes, shapes, materials, and of course price, it can be hard to know which is the best rice cooker for your needs.
+There are so many types of rice steamers and cookers, coming in different sizes, shapes, materials, and of course price, it can be hard to know which one is best for your needs.
 Some rice cookers will just cook rice and others are multi-taskers and will perform as a slow cooker, food steamer, or pressure cooker.
-While not always advertised, a rice cooker is more than capable of cooking a variety of grains, such as quinoa and amaranth, millet, hot cereal, desserts, soups, stews, or steaming vegetables.
-Some rice cookers can even make tofu!
-Check the rice cooker reviews of each as not all rice cookers and steamers are able to perform these tasks.
+While not always advertised, many of these cookers are more than capable of cooking a variety of grains, such as quinoa and amaranth, millet, hot cereal, desserts, soups, stews, or steaming vegetables.
+Some can even make tofu!
+Check out the reviews of each as not all rice cookers and steamers are able to perform these tasks.
 We’d also encourage you to check out the top rice cookers available on Amazon

 Rice cookers are often reviewed and categorized by their size – how many cups of rice they make.
-Rice cookers can make anywhere from 3 cups up to industrial size portions.
+Capacity ranges anywhere from 3 cups up to industrial size portions.
 Nearly all have automatic shut off features.
 The rice cooker will keep the rice warm after it has cooked and some models will keep the rice warm for up to 12 hours.
-If that is a feature you find attractive, then be sure to check rice cooker reviews for a model that has that function.
+If that is a feature you find attractive, then be sure to check the reviews for a model that has that function.